FraunhoferIVI/helyOS-demo-logistics-center/README.md

 Its implementation was accomplished through the use of the [helyOS framework](https://helyos-manual.readthedocs.io/en/latest/) and the TruckTrix&reg; path planner.<br>

 Here, we have prepared this demo version to run the application in your own computer with the aid of [Docker](https://www.docker.com/) containers.
-For this local version, the TruckTrix&reg service was substituted by a simple clothoid path planner.
+For this local version, the TruckTrix&reg; service was substituted by a simple clothoid path planner.

  ## Core features
   * Click in the map for the final destination to drive.